Rosemary J. Beless

 Municipal Drinking Water System/Bonds:

-She recently assisted a town in obtaining a $2.8 million bond for construction of a municipal drinking water system.
+She recently assisted a town in getting a $2.8 million bond for construction of a municipal drinking water system.

 Her clients include cities and towns, real estate development companies, mining companies, construction companies, power companies, mutual water companies, irrigation companies, restaurants, ranchers, farmers, and homeowners.